Audit and Risk Committee

 In accordance with Section 53 of the Local Government Act 2020, Kingston has an Audit and Risk Committee which acts as an independent advisory board to Council.

-The Audit and Risk Committee’s role is to facilitate:
+The Audit and Risk Committee’s role is to provide oversight and monitor:

 - the enhancement of the credibility and objectivity of internal and external financial reporting